Battle of Hwacheon: Battle

 Fighting continued throughout the day.
 In the west, the 7th Marines had its own 3rd Battalion and the attached 1/1 Marines, to cover the withdrawal.
 The hard-hit 1st Battalion pulled back covered by fires from the 2nd Battalion.
 3/7 Marines, seized some fiercely held high ground while 1/1 Marines, fought off repeated PVA probes that lasted until nightfall.
 Units of the 1st Marines held the southernmost positions.
 The remaining two reserve battalions had moved out of their assembly areas that morning, crossed the Pukhan River, then occupied a pair of hills protecting the main supply route and several crossing points.
 Actually, the arrival of the 2nd and 3rd Battalions, 1st Marines, was a close run thing.
 The Marines had to virtually race up the hills to beat the PVA who were also on the way to take what was obviously the most important terrain feature in the area.
 Hill 902 (actually a 4000 ft mountain top) dominated the road to Chuncheon and protected the concrete Mojin Bridge as well as two ferry sites.
 Its defense became the focal point of the Marine withdrawal.
 In the center, 5th Marines moved back under scattered small arms and mortar fire, but encountered no PVA ground units.
 On the division right, the 1st KMC pulled back and then dug in just before being ranged by PVA mortar and artillery fire.
 Unfortunately, the 1st Marine Division's line was fragmented, not continuous, with units of the 1st and 7th Marines holding widely separated battalion-sized perimeters located atop key terrain.
 The 11th Marines, reinforced by several Army artillery battalions, was busy registering defensive fires as night fell on 23 April.
 That day also marked the first mass helicopter medical evacuation in history.
 All of VMO-6's HTL-4 helicopters were airborne at first light.
 Fifty critically wounded men were flown out between 06:00 and 19:30.
 A total of 21 sorties (22.6 flight hours) were made from Chuncheon to the front lines then back to the 1st Medical Battalion collecting and clearing station.
 Every flight encountered some type of PVA fire, but there were no losses of aircraft or personnel.
 The final flight had to be guided in with handheld lights because the airfield had been officially blacked out.
-Ground personnel and flying officers alike were formed into provisional platoons and assigned defense sectors in case the PVA broke though, and all excess material and equipment was loaded on trucks for movement back to Hongcheon that night.
+Ground personnel and flying officers alike were formed into provisional platoons and assigned defense sectors in case the PVA broke through, and all excess material and equipment was loaded on trucks for movement back to Hongcheon that night.